kuanhenglin/eggmacs/README.md

 and the server under `localhost:5000`!

 ## Design & Implementation
-TeMC is created using React and Node.js, with a backend database that utilizes MongoDB.
+TeMC is created using `React` and `Node.js`, with a backend database that utilizes MongoDB.
 All of our visual assets were created by *[Joice](https://github.com/Jomeimei) !*

 ### Frontend